 Abstract: This proceeding initiates the digital television conversion for low power television (LPTV) and television translator stations.
 The rules and policies adopted as a result of this proceeding provide the framework for these stations' conversion from analog to digital broadcasting.
 The Report and Order adopts definitions and permissible use provisions for digital TV translator and LPTV stations.
+Petitions for reconsideration of the Report and Order are pending resolution.

 Action Date FR Cite

 NPRM 09/26/03 68 FR 55566

-R&O (Adopted Date) 09/04/04
+R&O 11/29/04 69 FR 69325

 Next Action Undetermined

-Agency Contact: Keith Larson, Chief Engineer, Media Bureau, Federal

-Communications Commission, 445 12th Street, SW., Washington, DC 20554

-Phone: 202 418-2607 Email: keith.larson@fcc.gov
+Agency Contact: Keith Larson, Chief Engineer, Media Bureau, Federal Communications Commission, 445 12th Street SW., Washington, DC 20554 Phone: 202 418-2607 Email: keith.larson@fcc.gov

-3778.
+3768.
 JOINT SALES AGREEMENTS IN LOCAL TELEVISION MARKETS

-Legal Authority: 47 USC 151; 47 USC 152(a); 47 USC 154(i); 47 USC 303; ...
+Legal Authority: 47 USC 151 to 152(a); 47 USC 154(i); 47 USC 303; ...

 Abstract: A joint sales agreement (JSA) is an agreement with a licensee of a brokered station that authorizes a broker to sell some or all of the advertising time for the brokered station in return for a fee or percentage of revenues paid to the licensee.
+The Commission has sought comment on whether TV JSAs should be attributed for purposes of determining compliance with the Commission's multiple ownership rules.